Italy erupts as Europe’s soccer champions come home to Rome

-ROME (AP) — Europe’s new soccer champions were feted on their return home Monday at the Italian presidential palace and then the premier’s office, with Rome’s streets lined by flag-waving and car-honking fans.
+ROME (AP)Thousands of fans packed Rome’s sidewalks to wildly cheer Europe’s new soccer champions as Italy toured the city in an open-topped bus on Monday evening, crowning a day that saw them honored at the presidential palace and premier’s office and cited by the Pope.

-The first Italy team to win the European Championship in 53 years knew it was in for a hectic day when its chartered flight from London arrived at Rome’s Leonardo da Vinci Airport at dawn and a banner on the tarmac read, “Grazie Azzurri.”
+The first Italy team to win the European Championship in 53 years knew it was in for an exhilarating day when it arrived at Rome’s Leonardo da Vinci Airport at dawn from London to be welcomed by a banner on the tarmac reading, ”Grazie Azzurri.”

 Coach Mancini replied, ”Let me thank you for being our No. 1 fan.
 We saw you exult, that gave us much pleasure.”